Best Oahu Beaches for Beginner Surfers

 Did you know surfing originated in Polynesia?
 It doesn’t come as a surprise, really.
 In Hawaiian, surfing is called “He Nalu”, which literally means “to slide on waves”.
 The art was perfected in ancient Hawaii, back in the 8th century.
 Both men and women took part to the activity, and their mastery of waves astonished the first Englishmen who set foot on the island, in the 18th century.

 After more and more westerners started moving to Hawaii, the tradition of surfing came under attack.
-Many of it saw it as a sign of laziness, and most importantly, immodesty.
+Many of it saw it as a sign of immodesty.

 Well, everyone surfed topless back then, including the women.

 And, as you can imagine, it didn’t sit well with the missionaries’ conservative views.
-Surfing became even more rare when diseases such as small pox and measles wiped out more than 85% of the native population.
+Surfing became even more rare when diseases such as small pox and measles killed more than 85% of the native population.
 In fact, for a hundred years, this ancient and beautiful tradition died.

 That is until the 20th century…